allenc125789/TurtleNAS/docs/features/compatibility.md

 Working status for tested browsers and OS's that can use TurtleNAS's webpage, post setup.

-While you may be able to use TurtleNAS with other browsers/OSs, I have only confirmed full compatibility with software checkmarked in the following boxes.
+While you may be able to use TurtleNAS with other browsers/OSs, I have only confirmed compatibility with the following software (checked=compatible).
 ## Browsers:
 - [x] Chrome
 - [x] Firefox